justusthane/Justus-Module/README.md

 # Included cmdlets

 **Run `get-help <cmdlet>` for more documentation about a specific cmdlet**.
 All cmdlets also provide examples with `get-help <cmdlet> -examples`.

+### Test-Speed
+Runs a series of internet speed tests with specified interval/start/stop times, using speedtest.net's command-line utility `speedtest.exe`.

+### Get-IPInfo
+Returns info for given IP address, including registration and ASN info.

 ### New-Array
 A cute little helper cmdlet that takes the pain out of generating new arrays on the fly.

 ### Write-VMRDPConnection
 Generates RDP connections and a spreadsheet for all Windows VMs in specific (or all) resource pools.
 Useful for making Windows Server updates easier.

-### Get-IPInfo
-Returns info for given IP address, including registration and ASN info.

 ### Remove-BarracudaEmail
 Takes a CSV of delivered emails from Barracuda and removes them from Exchange mailboxes.
 Works both on-prem and on O365, but has to be run separately in each premise.